Southport Pier, Gold Coast: History

 In January 1880 a deputation of local residents visited the Acting Colonial Treasurer to request that the State Government construct a jetty able to meet their needs.
 The visit did not result in the Government committing funds, and it was suggested that the people of Southport or the local Divisional Board fund the endeavor.
 Upon the return of the deputation, a meeting of local residents was called in February at which the proposed jetty was discussed.
 In November the local residents met again to consider borrowing £600 to build the jetty.

 A second jetty was erected further north near the Pacific Hotel in the vicinity of the intersection of The Esplanade and Nerang Street which, by September 1881, was reported as being partially completed but in use.
 In October 1881 the growth of the township was being reported in local newspapers and the 'new jetty' is mentioned.

 Neither of the jetties were able to fully meet the needs of the local community.
 The jetty near the mouth of the river could not be used in low tide while the pier in front of the Pacific Hotel was not easily approached by steamers.
 The decision was made to build a third jetty incorporating the existing structure in front of the Pacific Hotel.
-After an unsuccessful attempt to raise the funds by public subscription, the money for the third jetty was provided Mr. E. J. Stevens and Mr. John Cameron.
+After an unsuccessful attempt to raise the funds by public subscription, the money for the third jetty was provided by E. J. Stevens and John Cameron.
 The Queensland Government provided the lease for land on the water front and William David Nisbet, the engineer of the Harbours and Rivers Department, assisted with specifications and drew the plans.
 The owners leased the structure for three years to the Southport Divisional Board.